reph0t/CTF/Bandit_Levles/Level_0.md

 ## Part 2 (Level 0 --> Level 1)

-Now that we have succesfully logged in we are still in level 0.
-So we need to see what's the next goal is.
+Now that we have successfully logged in to Bandit0, we need to progress to the next level.

 ### **Level Goal**
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.